ak292/discord-management-bot/README.md

   - Verifying new students who join the Discord server by reading a CSV file containing UoP students information which will be input by the client.
   - Updating students roles based on progress decisions at the end of the academic year by reading a CSV file containing the progress decisions of each student which will be input by the client.

+The bot also comes with a dashboard created with Node/Express to allow the client to input any neccessary CSV files to the bot and to toggle certain features such as security mode (a mode that allows the client to input a security question that users must answer when verifying themselves with the bot) on or off.

 # Usage

 - See the [documentation](https://github.com/ak292/discord-management-bot/blob/main/DOCUMENTATION.md) for a full breakdown of the Express server file containing the API endpoints & the Discord server file containing all the main logic/functionality of the bot.